p1olem/Portfolio/README.md

 ## [Project 4: Maven's Pizza Sales Power BI dashboard](https://github.com/p1olem/power-bi/tree/main/Pizza%20Sales%20dashboard)
 - interactive dashboard which is an overview of Maven's Pizza Place sales
-- from this dashboard we can infer that:
+- we can infer that:
-  1. Peak hours are from 12:00 to 13:00.
-The busiest days are Fridays.
+  - Peak hours are from 12:00 to 13:00.
+Other hours that can be described as busy are from 13:00 to 14:00 and from 17:00 to 19:00.
+The busiest days are Fridays but Thursday or Saturday is also likely to be busy.
-  2. This pizza place average almost 60 orders per day and the average order value is over 38$.
+  - We average almost 60 orders per day and the average order value is over 38$.
-  3. During peak hours we receive 2518 orders and we are making over 2 pizzas per order.
+  - During peak hours we receive 2518 orders and we are making over 2 pizzas per order.
-  4. This year's profit equals $817860,05.
+  - This year's profit equals $817860,05.
-  5. The best selling pizza is the Thai Chicken Pizza and the worst selling pizza is the Brie Carre Pizza.
+  - The best selling pizza is the Thai Chicken Pizza.
+The worst selling pizza is the Brie Carre Pizza and it might be a good idea to remove it from the menu if it is costly to make.
-  6. Most ordered size is L and preferred category among customers is Classic.
+  - Most ordered size is L and preferred category among customers is Classic.

 ![Pizza Sales dashboard](/images/Power%20Bi%20Pizza%20dashboard.png)